Have you heard about SEMRush Organic Research Tool?

 - Info: When you click the info button, you can see the number of backlinks this page has got.

-Filters and export option are also available for this table.
+Filters and export options are also available for this table.

 And the last one is the Subdomains section

-Websites can have more than one subdomains, with each subdomain serving a different purpose.
+Websites can have more than one subdomain, with each subdomain serving a different purpose.